roobottom/gds-prototypekit-design-history/app/posts/2023-06-21-how-the-kit-is-accessible-for-all.md

 ---
 date: 2023-06-21
-title: How the Kit is accessible for all
+title: Ensuring the Kit is accessible for all
 author: Alina Graham
 description: "How user testing with disabled users showed that the Kit was accessible to all, as well as identifying some ways we can improve it "